 Pokémon Nuzlockes are perfect for adding self-imposed challenge to arguably the most oversimplified RPG series of all time.
-Pokémon is a phenomenal franchise with a [surprising level of depth.]
+Pokémon is a phenomenal franchise with a surprising level of depth – like my dearly beloved weather wars.
 It also falls short in terms of difficulty.
-Many of you may feel like you’ve outgrown the series, but you’ve likely outgrown its pacing.
+You probably feel like you’ve outgrown the series; but, in truth, you’ve outgrown its pacing.

 Finding an innovative Nuzlocke is the perfect cure for your ailment.
-Nuzlockes are also a great way to transition into the robust world of competitive Pokémon.
+Nuzlockes are also a seamless transition into the robust world of competitive Pokémon.
 So, if you want to be the very best, you’re in for a treat!

-Before you can run, you might need to learn to crawl.
+Before you can run, you should learn to crawl.
 Let’s talk about what a standard Nuzlocke entails.

 The term Nuzlocke became synonymous with Pokémon challenge runs due to a popular webcomic.
 A Nuzleaf bearing a resemblance to John Locke made multiple appearances, and things began to spiral in a way that’s unsurprising to anyone remotely familiar with the internet.

 Heightened challenge isn’t the only goal of a Nuzlocke.
-Players also push themselves to use Pokémon they would typically ignore and forge deeper bonds with their Pokémon.
-It’s like being the equivalent of Youngster Joey and his faithful Ratatta.
+Players also push themselves to use typically forgettable Pokémon and forge deep, lasting bonds with them.
+Imagine yourself as the real-world equivalent of Youngster Joey and his faithful Ratatta.

-As a rule of thumb, these are the generally accepted requirements of a Nuzlocke run:
+As a rule of thumb, these are the accepted requirements of a Nuzlocke run: